mattvenn/audo-edit-2000/README.md

 * start the recordings together to avoid having to correct in the sequencer
 * video links don't work for TOC
 * command line args to choose videos/config to use
+* record webcam tool seems to make audio sync out by about 0.1 second

 # project notes